0xj4an-personal/0xj4an-personal/README.md

 - 💞️ I’m looking to collaborate on building strong crypto ecosystems around the world
 - 📫 How to reach me ... you can check www.juanjosegiraldo.com there are all my profiles

+My First participation in a Hackathon was at ETHDenver2023: https://app.buidlbox.io/projects/truthgpt